What is Software Metering?

 Measure ROI on software investments

-Inform software standardization decisions
+Inform software standardisation decisions

-How Software Metering Works
+How Software Metering works

 Modern software metering platforms collect usage data through several mechanisms:

-Software agents installed on endpoints monitor application execution in real-time:
+Software agents installed on endpoints monitor application execution in real time:

-Data Captured | Description |
+Data captured | Description |

 |---|

-Data Captured | Description |
+Data captured | Description |

 |---|---|